 - Get Creative: after our first successful experience with buying a full steer, we asked the rancher (a fellow homeschool mom) if she’d be willing to raise another steer for us.
 She bought two calves, sold us one at a price lower than if he was full-grown, and then she raised our steer on grass.
 The lower, up-front cost allowed us a huge savings in the end (and we accepted the risk that something could have happened to the calf growing up) and it benefited both families, as cattle prefer to live in groups rather than alone.

-Terms to Know and Questions to Ask When Shopping Around
+Terms to Know and Questions to Ask When Shopping Around for Quality Beef

 - Size of Steer: It’s tempting to get hung up on the age of the steer but it comes to the size when it’s time to slaughter.
 Expect a weight of a minimum of 900 lbs and the age around 1-2.5 years old.
 What is the size and weight of your steer?